InteligentISA/ISA-APP01/ENVIRONMENT_SETUP.md

 ## Steps to Set Up:

-1. Create a `.env` file in the ISA directory
+1. Create a `.env` file in the MyPlug directory
 2. Copy the above content into the `.env` file
 3. Replace the placeholder values with your actual M-Pesa credentials
 4. Restart your development server